HallermannLab/CC_eval/README.md

 The script generates:
 - A timestamped output folder containing:
-  - Individual PDF files with analysis plots for each recording
+  - Individual PDF files with analysis plots for each recording.
-  - An Excel file (`results.xlsx`) with compiled analysis results
+  - An Excel file (`results.xlsx`) with compiled analysis results.

-## Analysis Parameters

-### Action Potential Detection
-- Voltage threshold: -20 mV
-- dV/dt threshold: 30 mV/ms
-- Minimum AP interval: 1 ms
-- AP duration limits: 0.5-5 ms

-### Analysis Windows
-- RMP: Customizable windows for baseline and response
-- Input Resistance: Two windows for baseline and steady-state response
-- AP Analysis: Configurable windows for stimulus periods
+Additionally, determined action potential parameters can be visualized for each action potential in an interactive browser interface.

-## Acknowlegement
+## Acknowledgement

-I am using the heka reader provided by: https://github.com/campagnola/heka_reader
+I am using the HEKA reader provided by: [https://github.com/campagnola/heka_reader](https://github.com/campagnola/heka_reader)